SkymouseStudios/skymse-jekyll/_posts/2019-11-07-turn-leads-into-customers-with-an-initial-offer.md

 The initial offer is the best way to turn a prospect into a customer.
 It is small thinking to grow an email list.
 The real goal is growing a customer list.

-## How to create an initial offer
+## A guide to creating an initial offer.

 Creating an initial offer is simple.

 One of the easiest things to do is to find some sort of service that you provide to your clients for free and begin to charge for that service for anyone who ends up on your website.

 When you offer this service for free as a part of your service, you’re already getting the business, so it makes sense to give it away.
 However, odds are that this service is valuable even detached from your normal service offerings.
 As such, you can sell this service in your website for a nominal fee and you’ve got your initial offer.